-Water Pollution Worries in Developing World
+Water Pollution Worries in the Developing World

 Water pollution has become a major concern worldwide, especially in developing countries where around 3.2 million children die each year as a result of unsafe drinking water and poor sanitation.
 Access to adequate wastewater treatment facilities in the developing countries is very limited.
 For example, only 209 of India’s 3,119 towns and cities—less than one in ten—have even partial sewage systems and treatment facilities.